 This ride is one of the few rides remaining that was in full operation on Opening Day in 1955.
-Based on the characters from the 1908 story The Wind in the Willows, Mr. Toad is an adventurous dark ride that briefly brings you into the magical and chaotic world of Mr. Toad, Ratty, Moley, MacBadger, Cyril, Winky, and Weasel, all from the passenger seat of Mr. Toad’s motorcar!
+Based on the characters from the 1908 story The Wind in the Willows, Mr. Toad is an adventurous dark ride that briefly brings you into the magical and chaotic world of Mr. Toad, Ratty, Moley, MacBadger, Cyril, Winky, and Weasel, all from the passenger seat of Mr. Toad’s motorcar.

 Mr. Toad’s Wild Ride takes you on an erratic ride through the streets of London, starting in Toad Hall, the home of Mr. J Thaddeus Toad.
 Mr. Toad invites you to join him on an evening drive, and before long you find yourself twisting and turning in and out of buildings, around corners, and finally, under a giant train and into the pits of hell.
-Although it’s not at all scary, I always found it bizarre that a ride intended to be a fun trip alongside Mr. Toad has such a dark twist at the end, but it’s fun nevertheless.
+Although it’s not terribly scary, I always found it bizarre that a ride intended to be a fun trip alongside Mr. Toad has such a dark twist at the end, but it’s fun nevertheless.

 MY RATING: ★★★☆☆

-That being said, the storyline is entertaining and the characters are classic.
+That being said, the storyline is entertaining and the main characters are classic.
 Most of all, the ride interior is beautiful and charming, so if you do have time to spare during your trip, it’s worth a visit, if not only to appreciate its history within the park.

-All of the scenery within the ride is hand-painted!
+All of the scenery within the ride is hand-painted.

 Walt Disney never liked to be called Mr., and was often quoted as saying “there’s only one Mr. here, and that’s Mr. Toad.”